Calimerico/javamentor/liquibase-setup-with-gradle.md

 You will notice that in root of extracted folder there is `lib` folder.
 In that `lib` folder you need to add `.jar` of your database driver.

-Navigate to `examples/xml` folder.
-(You can also navigate to to `sql` folder and work with that king of changes but in this tutorial we will cover `xml` way)
+Navigate to `examples/xml` folder (You can also navigate to to `sql` folder and work with that king of changes but in this tutorial we will cover `xml` way) .
 In `examples/xml`, you will find `liquibase.properties`.

 Now, you can either change values of properties in this `liquibase.properties` file or pass those properties through command line(what's easier for you).